frederikvdz/PutinHotdog/README.md

 # PutinHotdog
 Browser extension that changes images of President Putin to that of the 'we're all trying to find the guy who did this'-meme

-# To instal locally follow these steps:
+# To install locally follow these steps:
 - download the extension folder and unzip it

 # For Firefox